+History & BiographyReed Mullin formed the act in June 1982.
 This Carolina band has at times used the full name or the COC abbreviation.
 Similarly, the band has been hardcore, metal, grunge and rock at different times.
-The band is involved in different scenes (like Metallica's or Louisiana's) but major success has always eluded the band.
+The band was involved in different scenes (like Metallica's or Louisiana's) but major success has always eluded the band.

 In late 2004 the band announced a new studio album for 2005.
 Tentatively titled En Los Brazos Del Dios (In The Arms Of God), it was to feature Galactic drummer Stanton Moore.
 The band toured with Motörhead at the beginning of 2005.